albertony/vss/shadowrun/README.md

 shadowrun.exe -env -mount -wait -exec=C:\Windows\System32\cmd.exe C: -- /C dir %SHADOW_DRIVE_1%
 ```

-To solve this there is an option `-nq` ("no quoting") which disables the forced quoting.
+To solve this there is an option `-no-quote`, or `-nq`, which disables the forced quoting.
 This means, though, that it is a bit more cumbersome to specify values with space,
 which actually needs quoting: You have to surround them with triple quotes!
 The reason
 is that you need one pair of quotes for the value to appear as one entry from your